zenml-io/zenml-plugins/how_to_trigger_pipelines_through_http/README.md

 2) Deploy the pipeline_trigger to GCP CLoud Functions

-Make sure, the complete pipeline code including all dependencies is in the same folder as the main.py, along with a requirements.txt file that includes all requirements of the pipeline and the stack.
+Make sure, the complete pipeline code including all dependencies is in the same folder as the main.py, along with a requirements.txt file that includes **all requirements of the pipeline and the stack**.

 The following values you will need to pass in as env vars:
 * PIPELINE_NAME  # This will be the function name of the ZenML pipeline